 Sackett DL.
 Bias in Analytical Research.
 Chron Dis 1979;32:51-63

-Stating that each citation should include a useful definition, a referenced example illustrating the magnitude and direction of its effects, and a description of the appropriate preventive measures if any.
+He stated that each citation should include a useful definition, a referenced example illustrating the magnitude and direction of its effects, and a description of the appropriate preventive measures, if any.

 1 Centre for Evidence-Based Medicine, Nuffield Department of Primary Care Health Sciences, University of Oxford

 2 Minervation Ltd. www.minervation.com